 Variable Five: Availability of and experience on the market for the implementation of pre-selected ECMs

 To apply EE solutions short listed after the analysis from the criterion above, data related to the availability of the EE solution and experienced companies installing these will be gathered and analyzed.
 For example, the installation of heat pumps would be a promising ECM that could be easily implemented; however, this ECM is not widely popular in Egypt.
-The data collection source will be based on interviews and case studies.
+The data collection source is based on interviews and case studies.

 Variable Six: Monetary savings after ECMs implementation, GHG savings, payback, CAPEX, ROI, DSCR

 This variable will consider the cost of energy supplied and potential monetary savings.
 The higher the savings the higher the motivation to implement ECMs.
-Moreover, data about necessary CAPEX per ECMs will be collected or estimated based on research and available studies, thus the payback period will be calculated.
+Moreover, data about necessary CAPEX per ECMs is collected or estimated based on research and available studies, thus the payback period will be calculated.
 The emission savings and the selected KPIs will be calculated under this sub-indicator.

 By collecting, processing, and analyzing data regarding the energy consumption in each sector and segment, a consumption pattern in each sector and segment is estimated.